 Moments with God:

 Remember, as well, that it is okay to not feel okay.
 I have learned that lately too, though that’s perhaps for another time.
-Joy is underlying and God gave us the ability to feel emotions other than happiness all the time, and I think it’s very healthy to be able to show those emotions.
+Joy is underlying and God gave us the ability to feel emotions other than happiness all the time.
+I think it’s very healthy to be able to show those emotions.

 With God’s help, I hope I can inspire others to choose joy.

-Also, go check out the song Choose Joy by For King and Country, if anything it will brighten your day and make you want to dance ( and with how uncoordinated I am, my dancing usually inspires joy).
+Also, go check out the song Choose Joy by For King and Country.
+If anything it will brighten your day and make you want to dance ( and with how uncoordinated I am, my dancing usually inspires joy).

+I hope you enjoyed, Inspiring Women: Life With Kendra.
 Would you like to read a little marriage humour?
 Click on this short and sweet post: Marriage Tip #1 : Warn Your Husband Before You Dye Your Hair

 Ladies, are you in need of a day away to relax and have fun?
 Our Inspired: For Women By Women conference is just a few weeks away (October 2Oth, 2018.)
 Click: HERE to buy your tickets.